hpcleuven/VscDocumentation/source/access/getting_access.rst

 -  Researchers can use the :ref:`generic procedure <generic access procedure>`.
 -  Master students can also use the infrastructure for their master thesis work.
-The promotor of the thesis should first send a motivation to hpc@vub.ac.be and then the :ref:`generic procedure <generic access procedure>` should be followed to request the account.
+The promotor of the thesis should first send a motivation to hpc@vub.be and then the :ref:`generic procedure <generic access procedure>` should be followed to request the account.

 Everyone else